zhengjunyao-work/arc24/docs/modeling/Iteration_05_search_for_smaller_llms.md

 I have also run a quick experiment with 2 samples per GPU but there was no speedup.

+### Qwen2-0.5B-Instruct vs Qwen2-1.5B-Instruct

+TODO: make a comparison with the same LoRA capacity.

 ## Conclusion

 ## Next steps